carlollol/Homework-Flashcard-Generator/README.md

 ## Code Explanation

-- Using the npm installation for *inquirer*, it will enable the application to prompt users with two options:
+- Using the npm installation for *inquirer*, it will enable the application to prompt users with two options

     -- Make Cards
         --- Basic Cards or Cloze Cards